-The purpose of this foreword is to provide a clear guide to the most significant matters reported in the accounts.
-It explains the purpose of the financial statements that follow and provides a summary of the County Durham and Darlington Fire and Rescue Authority's (referred to as the Authority throughout this document) financial activities during 2014/15 and its financial position at 31 March 2015.
+The purpose of this Narrative Report is to provide a clear guide to the most significant matters reported in the accounts.
+It explains the purpose of the financial statements that follow and provides a summary of the Authority's financial activities during 2017/18 and its financial position at 31 March 2018.
+This report focuses on the matters that are of relevance to the principal users of the accounts.
+In addition to complementing and supplementing the information provided in the accounts, it also provides a forward look at the issues that have affected the development, performance and position of the Authority during the financial year, which are likely to have an impact in the future.